 In addition, the Cambridge Analytica scandal has seen Facebook CEO Mark Zuckerberg on trial defending the company.
 The company’s share price suffered a dip in April, then rebounded for a few months before sliding back downwards in the second half of the year.
 The stock is currently down 25 percent year-to-date, so this could be perceived as a buying opportunity.

 Market cap: US$244.99 billion; current share price: US$59.29

 Acquired by Verizon in mid-June 2017 for $4.5 billion, the bulk of Yahoo’s social media platforms and brands now fall under a Verizon subsidiary called Oath.
 Those range from HuffPost, Yahoo Sport, AOL.com, MAKERS, Tumblr, BUILD Studios, Yahoo Finance and Yahoo Mail, to name a few.

 4. Twitter (NYSE:TWTR)

-At number 13, Twitter is a real-time conversation platform, designed for self-expression and conversation.
-Its advertising revenue is primarily generated from three promoted products: Promoted Tweets, Promoted Accounts, and Promoted Trends.
-Twitter has seen a fairly steady increase in monthly active users.
-According to data from Statista, as of the second quarter of 2017, there are roughly 328 million monthly users
+At number 12 on Alexa’s list, Twitter is a social media stock with a real-time conversation platform designed for self expression and conversation.
+Its advertising revenue is primarily generated from three products: Promoted Tweets, Promoted Accounts and Promoted Trends.

 5. LinkedIn (Microsoft) (NASDAQ:MSFT)

 LinkedIn was bought by Microsoft in December 2016.
 LinkedIn is a professional network that connects 467 million members across the world.
-The platform enables users to develop professional identities, connect with co-workers and peers, and to engage in professional networks spanning 200 countries and territories.
+The social media stock’s platform enables users to develop professional identities, connect with coworkers and peers and engage in professional networks spanning 200 countries and territories.